nishanths/analysistest-fmt-issue/README.md

 <<<>>> // want "^removing$"
 ```

-This output does not match the golden file contents, which is:
+This output does not match the golden file content:
 ```go
 package normalpkg